osmanbatuhankalkan/osmanbatuhankalkan/README.md

 *   I'm a computer engineering student studying at Arel University in Istanbul.

 *   The programming language I aim to improve myself in is JAVA.I spend my free time learning and working on this language.

-*   At school, we work on developments related to C++,Python, JAVA, and Javascript

 *   I enjoy programming languages and software development techniques.